Katonic-ML-Marketplace/katonic_GPT_prompt_generator/README.md

 This App is based on BART Model, which can be able to generate Prompts based on persona you wish to go with.

+### About Repository
+- This repository contains Katonic-app.py file contains streamlit UI code app code.with all the used data/images in respective folders.
+- Dockerfile for deployment.
+- app.py file contains gradio UI code.

 ## Product Overview

 This Application is created using Hugging face BART model which is trained on awesome-chatgpt-prompts dataset.The dataset consist of act/role-player and their prompts in .csv file format.